stjordanis/terra-docs-old/docs/node-deploy-testnet.md

 ### Special binaries

-If you have multiple binaries with different names, you can specify which one to run with the BINARY environment variable.
+If you have multiple binaries with different names, you can specify which one to run with the `BINARY` environment variable.
 The path of the binary is relative to the attached volume.
 For example:

 ```text
 # Run with custom binary
 BINARY=terrafoo make localnet-start
 ```

-## Multi-node, remote, automated testnet
+## Multiple nodes, remote, automated testnet

 The following should be run from the [networks directory](https://github.com/terra-project/core/tree/develop/networks).